 The overall build/design of an archtop borrows heavily from the Mandolin.
-It sports f-shaped sound holes with a floating/moveable bridge and a rear-mounted tailpiece.
+It sports f-shaped sound holes, a floating/moveable bridge, and a rear-mounted tailpiece.

 3. Selmer (Macaferri) Guitar

 Selmer, Selmer-Macaferri, or Macaferri guitars are a famous line of French guitars that were made from 1930 to 1952.
 You’ve probably seen one of these if you are acquainted with the work of Django Reinhardt.
-Their design was conceived by Henri Selmer Paris and Mario Macaferri.
+Henri Selmer Paris and Mario Macaferri conceived their design.
 It’s closely associated with jazz and swing music, especially in the gypsy jazz or jazz manouche tradition.

 These guitars have an unconventional sound hole that is either an “elongated D” or “small O”.
 The elongated-D guitars are called “Grande Bouche (big mouth)” whereas the small-O guitars are known as “Petite Bouche (small mouth)” models.